 Whether the material is affected by fog.
 Default is

 Gradient map for toon shading.
 It's required to set Texture.minFilter and Texture.magFilter to

 v3d.NearestFilter when using this type of texture.
 Default is

 The light map.
 Default is null.
 The lightMap requires a second set of UVs.

 The color map.
+May optionally include an alpha channel, typically combined with .transparent or .alphaTest.
 Default is null.
 The texture map color is modulated by the diffuse .color.

 The type of normal map.

 How much the normal map affects the material.
 Typical ranges are 0-1.